KrisnaG/gomoku-full/README.md

 1. Log in or register to access the game.
 2. Choose a board size between 5x5 and 20x20.
 3. Players take turns placing white and black stones on the board.
-4. Restart the game at any time.
+4. Restart the game at any time during play.
-5. After completing a game (win or draw), choose to leave to save the game in the log.
+5. After completing a game (win or draw) or during a game, you can choose to leave which will save the progress.
-6. Leaving during an ongoing game doesn't save progress.
-7. Visit the games log page to view saved games and statistics.
-8. Click on a game in the log to view its stone placement order.
+6. Click on a game in the log to view its stone placement order.

-### Features

-- Play the Gomoku game with a variable board size (between 5x5 and 20x20).
-- User authentication system: Log in or register to start playing.
-- Default account: Use the "admin" username and password "admin" for login (no special privileges).
-- Alternating turns: Players take turns placing white and black stones on the board.
-- Restart option: Restart the game at any point during play.
-- Game completion: Once a game is completed (win or draw), you can choose to leave, and the game will be saved in the games log.
-- In-progress game: Leaving while a game is in progress doesn't save the game, and you return to the home page.
-- Games log: View a list of saved games in the games log page.
-- Game playback: Click on a game in the log to view the stones' placement order.
-This view is read-only and doesn't allow game play.
+7. Clicking on a game in progress will return you to the game in progress.
-- Navigation: Easily navigate back and forth between game pages.

 ## Endpoints